-While many Orlando, Florida workers may not realize it, anyone can be hurt on any job at almost any time.
+While many Tampa, Florida workers may not realize it, anyone can be hurt on any job at almost any time.
 Often times, these injuries are caused by unsafe conditions or someone else’s negligence, and could otherwise be avoided.

 In Florida, injured workers are eligible to receive workers’ compensation benefits regardless of whose fault was the accident, be it the employee or the employer.
-When this happens, injured workers should strongly consider retaining an experienced Orlando workers’ compensation attorney to make sure they receive the compensation they deserve.
+When this happens, injured workers should strongly consider retaining an experienced Tampa workers’ compensation attorney to make sure they receive the compensation they deserve.

 Some jobs are more dangerous than others in Florida.
 The number of fatalities may surprise some but this is a sad reality we must face.
 We must also remain vigilant when it comes to ensuring those injured on the job get the compensation they need.